- Home

 First Nations Strategy 2024-28: A plan for reframing relationships

-Respect for First Nations peoples and communities is central as we seek to build connection, understanding and trust through strong relationships.
-The Strategy opens the way and sets a clear direction for State Library to be better - embracing First Nations knowledge, sharing First Nations stories, and making decisions with First Nations peoples and communities.
+Respect is central as we build trust through strong relationships.
+This Strategy sets a clear direction for State Library to embrace First Nations knowledge, share stories and make decisions with First Nations peoples and communities.

 State Library of Queensland's Journey

-First Nations Strategy Action Plan
+First Nations Strategy Action Plan 2025–26

 State Library will focus on 8 strategic objectives over the life of our First Nations Strategy.

 A set of design principles underpins the First Nations Strategy.
 These design principles have been tested and confirmed with the Executive Leadership Team, Senior Leadership team, First Nations leaders, and approved by the Library Board.
-The First Nations Strategy aligns to these approved principles and details the activities to deliver and is embedded in the operations of State Library.
+The First Nations Strategy aligns to these approved principles and details the activities to deliver, and is embedded in the operations of State Library.

 First Nations peoples' human rights, particularly cultural rights, are at the centre of State Library's commitments to First Nations peoples.